-(i) TGE received a proposed income tax assessment in Q1-2012 of \$600 thousand for the tax year ended December 31, 2009, and a proposed tax assessment of \$800 thousand for the tax year ended December 31, 2010.
+- (i) TGE received a proposed income tax assessment in Q1-2012 of \$600 thousand for the tax year ended December 31, 2009, and a proposed tax assessment of \$800 thousand for the tax year ended December 31, 2010.
 Additional gaming taxes of \$200 thousand were assessed for each tax year ended December 31, 2009 and 2010.
 The assessments for both tax years were related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
 These matters were appealed to the Tribunal Fiscal Administrative ("TFA") during Q3 and Q4 of 2012.
 On January 16, 2013, the Group was advised that the Administrator Tribunal Appeal was denied in regards to the TGE tax matter.
 The Group filed a lawsuit at the Court level in August 2014 to revoke the tax assessment.
 In February 2015, the Group paid the tax authorities \$3.088 million on the alleged tax liability.
 The payment to the Costa Rican tax authority was required to be paid as a condition to closing the sale of the Group's interest in Costa Rica to CIRSA, as described below.
 The payment made by the Group was made without prejudice or admission of liability.
 The preliminary hearing of the case was heard in June 2015 and the Administrative file is being reviewed by the Court.
-A trial date has been set for June 2018.
+A trial date was set for June 2018.
 The Group continues with the judicial procedure and its claim to revoke the tax assessment so TGE could recover a portion of the payment over time.
-In relation to this, Cirsa Gran Entretenimiento de Costa Rica, S.A. (former TGE) files an administrative procedure against the Tax Authority before the Administrative Court in which is discussing the legality of some Administrative Resolutions of the Direction of Great National Tax Payers of Costa Rica and the Fiscal Tribunal.
-There was a hearing appointed for this case in June 2018.
-The Administrative Court, judgment number 62-2018-VIII, at 15:00 hours, July 12, 2018, ruled against the lawsuit.
-We filed an appeal on August 7, 2018 in the First Chamber of the Supreme Court.
-The appeal is still pending in the Court.
-The only economic concern in this case is the legal fees to be charged against the plaintiff for failing to prevail on the lawsuit.
-The legal fees are approximately \$310,000.

-- (ii) GTCR received a proposed tax assessment in the approximate amount of \$340 thousand for the tax year ending December 31, 2011, related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
+In relation to this, Cirsa Gran Entretenimiento de Costa Rica, S.A. (formerly TGE) filed an administrative procedure against the Tax Authority before the Administrative Court contested the legality of certain Administrative Resolutions of the Direction of Great National Tax Payers of Costa Rica and the Fiscal Tribunal.
+There was a hearing on this case in June 2018.
+The Administrative Court rendered a judgment (number 62-2018-VIII) against TGE on July 12, 2018.
+TGE filed an appeal on August 7, 2018 in the First Chamber of the Supreme Court in respect of the only remaining issue for this controversy case, which is the legal fees to be charged against the taxpayer TGE for failing to prevail in the lawsuit.
+The legal fees are approximately \$310,000 and the tax appeal is pending. - (ii) GTCR received a proposed tax assessment in the approximate amount of \$340 thousand for the tax year ending December 31, 2011, related to certain expenses which were deemed to be non-allowable deductions by the General Income Tax Office and for the imputation of interest income on intercompany advance balances.
 A penalty resolution is still pending to be released by the TFA, which comprises an amount equal to 25% of the tax assessment or \$113 thousand.
 The Tax counsel for GTCR advises that the exposure on taxes and penalties is significantly less than the proposed assessment.
-The amount of the non-allowable expenses was 36,960,675.00 colones or USD\$61,280.
+The amount of the nonallowable expenses was 36,960,675 colones or USD\$61,280.
 The GTCR objections were not resolved, but under a recent change to Costa Rica tax law, (Tax Law number 9635 taxpayers may take advantage of a tax amnesty, in which the principal could be paid without interest with a 60% reduction of the fine.
 GTCR filed for the tax amnesty and closed the tax inspection procedure for the year 2011.
-The amounts paid were 11,088,202.50 colones (USD\$18,384) in principal, and 1,108,820.25 colones (USD\$1,838.41) for the fine. - (iii) On February 27, 2015, the Group announced the sale of its entire economic interest and management rights in its Costa Rican operations (of which the Group had approximately a 50% share) to CIRSA International Gaming Corporation ("CIRSA"), for a net price (gross price less debt payoff less working capital adjustments) of approximately \$8.1 million.
-The \$8.1 million net amount received was also net of approximately \$192 thousand contingent tax liability paid by the group to the Costa Rica tax authority to cover GTCR contested tax liability and for the approximate \$3.088 million TGE contested tax liability paid to the Costa Rica tax authority.
-These contested tax liabilities are fully described above.
-These payments to the Costa Rican tax authority were required to be paid as a condition to closing the sale of the Group's interest in the Costa Rica operation.
-The payment made by the Group and its partner was made without prejudice or admission of liability and therefore, does not alter the Group's position of taking a provision for these contingent taxes in 2014.
-The Group will continue to contest these tax liabilities by way of a refund procedure of which the Group may recover up to \$1.8 million representing its share of the already paid and contested tax liability over time, should the Tax Tribunal rule in favor of TGE.
-The Administrative Court, judgment number 62-2018-VIII, at 15:00 hours, July 12, 2018, ruled against the lawsuit.
-We filed an appeal on August 7, 2018 in the First Chamber of the Supreme Court.
-The appeal is still pending in the Court.
-The only economic concern in this case is the legal fees to be charged against the plaintiff for failing to prevail on the lawsuit.
-This legal fees are approximately \$310,000.
+The amounts paid were 11,088,202 colones (USD\$18,384) in principal, and 1,108,820 colones (USD\$1,838) for the fine.